CDU Office of CME

 Do I need to complete an application to receive CME credit?

 Yes.
-A complete Application for Credit must be completed and turned into the CME representative in order to receive credit (physicians) and/or a certification of participation (for non-physicians).
+An Application for Credit must be fully completed and turned into the CME representative in order to receive credit (physicians) and/or a certification of participation (non-physicians).

 What if I forgot to complete an application to receive CME credit?

-If you attended a CME activity but forgot to turn in your evaluation and application for credit, please contact Jeonathan Rodriguez in the CME Office at: 323.563.9349 or via e-mail at: email@example.com.
+If you attended a CME activity but forgot to turn in your evaluation and application for credit, please contact Tamika Morris, MHSA Academic Affairs Coordinator Office of the Dean, College of Medicine (323) 563-9349 (323) 563-5918 fax email@example.com

 There was an error with my certificate.
 How can I get it fixed?